Carbon-21/fabric-transparency/README.md

 1. Download VirtualBox
 2. Download the [Debian image](https://drive.google.com/file/d/1OcgcZKUsSEIYW5KWos6XiynpSzP4EttJ/view?usp=sharing) containing the tool
+3. Unzip the files
-3. Click on the vbox file.
+4. Click on the vbox file.
 This should load the machine on VirtualBox
-4. Adjust the machine resources under "settings" -> "general" -> "system".
+5. Adjust the machine resources under "settings" -> "general" -> "system".
 We recommend at leat 4Gb and 2vCPUs, or half of the available resources, ideally

+**Important**: the **password** to use the VM is **1234**
 ### Source code

 If you do not want to use a VM, first dowload the dependencies aforementioned.
 Then download the tool: